jacob670/react-aws-chat-application-v2-frontend/README.md

 - The lambda function calls on The Movie Database API and returns the respsone
 - The route is protected by making sure there is an authorization token in the storage
 - For this simple api, no authorization token is needed to complete the api request with gateway

+Search for the movie get the id and then use recommneded movie lambda function for reccomendation